rasprague/octalaunch/README.md

 # Gear setup
 Plug the Lauchpad Pro to the computer running Octalauch via USB.
 Harware MIDI out from the Lauchpad Pro plugs into the MIDI port on the Octatrack.

-As for Lauchpad Pro settings, for each of the standalone Note, Drum, and Fader modes, disable MIDI out and set the MIDI channel to the autochannel (the default is channel 11)
+As for Lauchpad Pro settings, for each of the standalone Note, Drum, and Fader modes, disable MIDI out and set the MIDI channel to the autochannel (the default is channel 11).
+See "Setup Page Options" in the Launchpad manual.

 # How to use
 ** Coming soon **